Title: Wizard’s Retribution

 Draco moved around the circle and paused at the edge of the stone.
 “Can we leave the space?”

 “I can leave the space but no one else in the conclave can.
 You won’t be hurt if you attempt it—you’ll just be pushed back.
-Agharti is where the goblins make their homes—shelter their wives and children.
+Agharti is where the dverger make their homes—shelter their wives and children.
 I cannot ask them to open their realm to our entire conclave under such circumstances.
 It’s not a matter of trust in your character but in your education.”

 Draco frowned.
 “I don’t understand.”

 “Any single one of us could deeply offend the Horde without even trying,” Armand said.
 “Their social protocols are intricate, entirely unknown to most of us, and that ignorance would not be an excuse as far as Ragnok is concerned.
 Lord Potter has had a special relationship with the Horde since he was five years old.
 They indulge him and as a whole, adore him.
 His magic runs through Agharti from this adder stone and has since he joined our conclave.
-It was only after he joined us that the goblins created this ritual space for us and allowed us to permanently place the stone.
-Every act of ritual magic he participates eventually filters into the magic of the goblin realm and the Horde itself.”
+It was only after he joined us that the dverger created this ritual space for us and allowed us to permanently place the stone.
+Every act of ritual magic he participates eventually filters into the magic of the dverger realm and the Horde itself.”

 Draco huffed.
 “I don’t even know what to do with that information.”